-SQL is the language of choice for relational databases and also the one used by Base.
-Without trying to dissuade you from non-relational databases, such as Cassandra or MongoDB, which have grown in popularity with the rise of Big Data and always-on applications, there are a few good reasons why relational databases are still the top choice for most professionals in the field:
+SQL is the language of choice for relational databases.
+Non-relational databases, such as Cassandra or MongoDB, have grown in popularity with the rise of big data and always-on applications.
+But there are a few good reasons why relational databases are still a solid choice for many data systems:

 - Data security.
-A relational DBMS provides a layer of protection by allowing you to hide sensitive data tables and restrict access to information with authorization codes.
+A relational database management system provides a layer of protection by allowing you to hide sensitive data tables and restrict access to information as needed.

-- Integrity.
+- Reliability.
 Simple data structure ensures compliance regulations are easier to meet.

 - Easy data management.
-Storing data in columns and rows makes data management straightforward.
+Storing data in columns and rows makes data management as straightforward as can be.

 - Development.
-Major vendors such as Oracle, Microsoft, IBM, and SAP work to ensure SQL meets modern standards.
+Major players such as Oracle, Microsoft, IBM and SAP have contributed to SQL growth.

 - Flexibility.
-SQL works efficiently and reliably on all PCs, Macs, tablets, smartphones, and servers.
+SQL works well on PCs, Macs, tablets, smartphones and servers.

-Depending on how you work and the amount of information you need to oversee as the database administrator, the chances are you’ll find yourself managing more than one database at a time, which can quickly become rather hectic.
+Depending on your work requirements and the amount of information you oversee as a database administrator, chances are, you’ll find yourself needing to manage several databases at once.
+This can quickly become quite hectic.

 Fortunately, there’s an app for that too.
 In fact, there are two apps.

-The first one is TablePlus — a stylish tool with a modern UI that lets you manage multiple databases simultaneously with ease.
+TablePlus is a sleek tool with modern UI that lets you manage multiple databases simultaneously.